u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/flash_sdcard.rst

 ====================

-In some circumstances, the :abbr:`IoT (Internet of Things)` box's micro SD Card may need to be re-flashed to benefit from Odoo's latest :abbr:`IoT (Internet of Things)` image update.
-This means that the Odoo :abbr:`IoT (Internet of Things)` box software may need to be updated.
+In some circumstances, the :abbr:`IoT (Internet of Things)` box's micro SD Card may need to be re-flashed to benefit from Thrive Bureau ERP's latest :abbr:`IoT (Internet of Things)` image update.
+This means that the Thrive Bureau ERP :abbr:`IoT (Internet of Things)` box software may need to be updated.

 Upgrade from the IoT box home page
 ==================================